NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Bestiary Effects/Effect_ Asper's Elemental Aura.md

-Asper surrounds herself with the power of one of the elements under her control (air, fire, or water).
-If air, she gains resistance 10 to electricity damage and doubles her speed.
-If fire, she gains resistance 10 to fire damage.
-Any creature within 30 feet of her who receives fire damage receives an extra 2d10 persistent fire damage.
-If water, she gains resistance 10 to cold damage and fast healing 20.
+You gain resistance 10 to damage of the chosen element (electricity for air, fire, or cold for water).
+If air, you double your speed.
+If fire, any creature within 30 feet of you who receives fire damage receives an extra 2d10 persistent fire damage.
+If water, you gain fast healing 20.

 *Source: Pathfinder Society Scenario #5-20: The Rakshasa's Court* *OGL*